adcosta17/Retrotransposon-insert-detection/README.md

 ### Prerequisites

 For each sample listed in the config file, a folder should be generated, and a subfolder `fastq` created and populated with the fastqs for that sample.
+Each fastq should be compressed with bgzip.

 ```sh
 # Setup: